ibm-cloud-docs/log-analysis/logs.md

 STDOUT and STDERR logs are available through the `containerd.log` file.

-The LogDNA agent collects the following log files from a worker (node):
+The logging agent collects the following log files from a worker (node):
 * `syslog`: This file contain operating system (OS) events.
 * `auth.log`: This file includes information about the authentication requests that are made to the OS.